 Cellulitis is a bacterial infection of the skin and underlying flesh.
 Symptoms include redness and swelling, often accompanied by a general feeling of being unwell.
 The face, neck, arms and legs are the areas most commonly affected.
 Treatment is with antibiotics.

 Cellulitis is usually caused by bacteria that may be present on your skin, or in external sources such as water, soil or animals that you come in contact with.
-Cellulitis is often, but not always, preceded by a skin problem such as a scrape, cut, puncture wound, insect bite, ulceration, or surgical wound; or another skin condition such as eczema, psoriasis, athlete's foot or scabies.
+Cellulitis is often, but not always, preceded by a skin problem such as a scrape, cut, puncture wound, bee or wasp sting, ulceration, or surgical wound; or another skin condition such as eczema, psoriasis, athlete's foot or scabies.
 Other factors than can increase the chances of developing cellulitis include:

 - Problems with circulation in the limbs